 Low light?
 Or good light but not for enough hours?
 Two words: grow lights.
 Because of their notorious hatred of being moved, in winter, instead of shifting my FLF to a brighter spot, I leave it be and use a Sansi grow light for mine (that link is for those in NZ), to supplement low light levels.
 If you're overseas, this Sansi 24 watt from Amazon is the same one I use in a floor lamp.

 If your Fiddle Leaf Fig is getting a lean on, that's likely because it's leaning towards or away from the light.
-That can be a sign of too little or too much light, but to avoid that happening, give your plant a quarter turn every fortnight or so to keep that growth even.
+That can be a sign of too little or too much light, but to help avoid that happening, give your plant a quarter turn every fortnight or so to keep that growth even.
 In the wild, Ficus lyrata are actually climbers, using other trees to reach better light nearer the top of the rainforest canopy.

 When should you repot a Fiddle Leaf Fig?

 I don't have time for watering more than weekly, so if it's drying out faster than that, it's time to repot.
-Or if you've just got your Fiddle Leaf Fig and find it takes forever to dry out because the substrate's holding too much water, rather than risk root rot that's another time I'd repot, albeit reluctantly.
+Or if you've just got your Fiddle Leaf Fig and find it takes forever to dry out because the substrate's holding too much water, rather than risk root rot that's another time I'd repot, albeit still reluctantly.

-However, if you're thinking of repotting because the soil level on drop has dropped over time, that's not normally a reason I'd repot.
+However, if you're thinking of repotting because the soil level has dropped over time, that's not normally a reason I'd repot.
 Unless the substrate's become hydrophobic and refusing to hold water, I just lift the plant out of the pot, add fresh substrate to the bottom, then simply put the plant back in on top to lift it up and give the roots new soil to expand into, causing minimal disruption to the roots.

 Whatever the reason to repot, try to disturb the roots as little as possible.
 I've also found a seaweed or nutrient bath before you repot works wonders to help reduce transplant stress.
 There are lots more tips in this free repotting guide: Don't repot without doing this first >